YunlongJiao/pathwaypred/results/notebook.md

 ## TODO

-- plot results
-- Wilcoxon tests to quantitatively address the superiority in terms of performance
+- plot results and do Wilcoxon test or t-test to quantitatively address the superiority in terms of performance
-- other labels to predict: 5-year relapse, subtypes
+- other labels to predict: 5-year relapse, subtypes (multi-class)
+- how to build predictors for highly-correlated features
+- how to use the network to guide prediction when features have strong correlation based on graphs

 ## Future work